-Report cards are distributed three (3) times a year for Grades 1 through 6.
-Kindergarten and first grade students do not receive a written report at the end of the first marking period.
+Report cards are distributed three (3) times a year for Grades K through 6.
 Conferences are held at the end of the first marking period for all students.
 Report cards are available through the Parent ASPEN Portal.

 ATTENDANCE REQUIREMENTS & PROCEDURES